Published Dec 11, 2023

-We recently acquired many of the production memos and notes from the film while conducting research on the making of Insurrection.
-The materials reveal how and why stories change from their original conceptualizations, including having to find solutions to limitations of time, budget, and special effects technology.
-These are some of the fun, interesting “what ifs” and “could have beens” from these production materials.
+While researching the making of Insurrection, we acquired many of the production memos and notes from the film.
+The materials reveal how and why stories change from their original conceptualizations, while finding solutions to limitations of time, budget, and special effects technology.
+These are some of the fun, interesting “what-ifs” and “could-have-beens” from these production materials.

-- A planned action scene was to be a chase between Picard and the Son’a on anti-grav scooters that he brought with him from the Enterprise to help with the evacuation.
-There is a concern in the production material that the sequence needs to be innovative to avoid comparisons to the Endor speeder bike chase scenes of Star Wars: Return of the Jedi.
+A planned action scene was to be a chase between Picard and the Son’a on anti-grav scooters, brought with him from the Enterprise to help with the evacuation.
+However, there was a concern in the production material that the sequence needs to be innovative to avoid comparisons to the Endor speeder bike chase scenes from Star Wars: Return of the Jedi.

-- One of the original themes of the film was that Data was going to argue in favor of moving the Ba’ku because he wanted his friends to live as long as he did.
-Picard and Data discuss this, with Picard, explaining that it doesn’t matter if people live twice as long if they do so living without “the values we hold most dear.”
-One of the reason this idea was abandoned was because it was thought that Data had already established that the moral path was opposing the plan to move the Ba’ku at the start of the film.
+One of the original themes of the film was Data arguing in favor of moving the Ba’ku because he wanted his friends to live as long as he did.
+Picard and Data discuss this, with the former, explaining that it doesn’t matter if people live twice as long if they do so living without “the values we hold most dear.”
+One of the reason the idea was abandoned was because it was thought that Data had already established that the moral path was to oppose the move of the Ba’ku at the start of the film.

-- The invisibility suits that were seen at the start of the finished movie, used by the joint Son’a/Federation research teams along with Data, were going to play a bigger role in the action of the film.
-The third draft of the script has Picard using the invisibility suits to subdue Son’a agents.
+The invisibility suits, seen at the start of the finished movie, used by the joint Son’a/Federation research teams along with Data, were going to play a bigger role in the action of the film.
+The third draft of the script had Picard using the invisibility suits to subdue Son’a agents.

-- The design of the Ba’ku culture has academic origins.
-Michael Piller consulted with an anthropologist about what a culture of long-lived people would likely look and act like during 1997.
-The comments would inform much of the eventual design of the Ba’ku.
-The anthropologist suggested that a long-lived culture would be rural dwellers who had vocations and not 9-5 jobs, and that they physically would be tall and thin.
+The design of the Ba’ku culture had academic origins; Michael Piller consulted with an anthropologist about what a culture of long-lived people would likely look and act like during 1997.
+Their comments informed much of the eventual design of the Ba’ku; the anthropologist suggested that a long-lived culture would be rural dwellers who had vocations and not 9-5 jobs, and that they physically would be tall and thin.
 They would live in smaller groups.
 Many of these ideas were adopted by designers.